phantom stable categories of $n$-Frobenius categories are triangulated: Abstract

 \section{Abstract}

-Let $n$ be a non-negative integer. {Motivated by the universal property of the stable category of Frobenius categories, the authors in \cite{bfss} extended the stabilization of Frobenius categories to $n$-Frobenius categories, and called it the phantom stable categories.
-Precisely, assume that $\C$ is an $n$-Frobenius category.} The phantom stable category of $\C$ is a pair $(\C_{\p}, T)$, with $\C_{\p}$ an additive category having the same objects as $\C$ and $T$ an additive covariant functor from $\C$ to $\C_{\p}$, vanishing over $n$-$\Ext$-phantom morphisms and $T(f)$ is an isomorphism, for any $n$-$\Ext$-invertible morphism $f$, {and $T$ has the universal property with respect to these conditions.
+Let $n$ be a non-negative integer.
+Motivated by the universal property of the stable category of Frobenius categories, the authors in \cite{bfss} generalized the stabilization of Frobenius categories to $n$-Frobenius categories, defining the phantom stable category.
+For an $n$-Frobenius category $\C$, this consists of a pair $(\C_{\p}, T)$, where $\C_{\p}$ is an additive category having the same objects as $\C$ and $T:\C\rt\C_{\p}$ an additive covariant functor that vanishes on $n$-$\Ext$-phantom morphisms and sends $n$-$\Ext$-invertible morphisms to isomorphisms, and $T$ has the universal property with respect to these conditions.
 The existence of the phantom stable category $(\C_{\p}, T)$ and its several interesting properties have appeared in \cite{bfss}.
-This paper is devoted to further study of phantom stable categories.
-In particular, it is shown that } the syzygy functor $\syz$, using $n$-projective objects, from $\C$ to $\C_{\p}$ is not only an additive functor, but also it induces an auto-equivalence functor $\Syz$ on $\C_{\p}$.
-These results would be the first evidence to show that phantom stable categories are triangulated, with the shift functor $\Syz$.
-At the end of the paper we give a 1-Frobenius subcategory of the category of coherent sheaves over the projective line.
+In this paper, we show that the syzygy functor $\syz$, constructed from $n$-projectives, from $\C$ to $\C_{\p}$ is not only an additive functor, but also it induces an auto-equivalence functor $\Syz$ on $\C_{\p}$.
+Then, as the main result, it is proved that phantom stable category $(\C_{\p}, T)$ is triangulated, with $\Syz$ serving as its shift functor.